Rex Burkhead Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Season Stats

-- Burkhead has run for a team-leading 356 yards on 94 attempts (23.7 yards per game) and scored three touchdowns.
+- Burkhead has run for a team-high 356 yards on 94 attempts (23.7 yards per game) and three touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Burkhead's matchup with the 49ers.